 I looooove peanut butter for babies.
 Not only is it an exciting new taste to try, but it's also a common allergen that babies need exposure to early (more on that below).
 Peanut butter is an affordable, widely available, shelf stable food that's full of nutrients, and it's so easy for parents to add into their babies' diets.
 Let's dive in a little more to why peanut butter is so great for babies.

-Previous advice on starting solids told parents to hold off on introducing peanuts to babies until their 3 years of age for fear that starting too early could cause a peanut allergy.
+Previous advice on starting solids told parents to hold off on introducing peanuts to babies until 3 years of age for fear that starting too early could cause a peanut allergy.
 Now the research tells us the opposite - that introducing peanuts into babies' diets early and often could actually reduce the risk of developing a peanut allergy!
 Guidelines recommend offering peanut protein three times a week to babies as early as 4-6 months of age to hep reduce risk of peanut allergy.
 Since we can't give babies whole peanuts (they're a choking hazard) peanut butter (along with peanut butter powder) is a great first food for adding peanuts when starting solids with your little one.

 (PreventPeanutAllergies.org is a great resource where you can learn more about the research and how to introduce babies to peanuts.)